 MLS and the Internet

 I cringe when I see new listings hit MLS without a photograph because I know that agents and buyers are passing them over without a second thought.
 Many multiple listing services accept 8 to 12 photographs nowadays.
-For that reason, many full-service agents hire professional photographers and shoot double the photos required.
+For that reason, many full-service agents hire professional photographers and shoot double the photos required. * The pros spend considerable time sorting through photos to select those with the most light, the best angles, sharpest contrast & color.

 * Photos are cropped and resized to accentuate positive attributes.